Insurance and reinsurance in Mexico: overview

 Maintain a minimum guarantee capital under the SHCP Rules for the Minimum Guaranty Capital of Insurance Companies (Reglas para el Capital Mínimo de Garantía de las Instituciones de Seguros).
 The minimum guarantee capital serves, among other things, as support for any unforeseen claims, non-payment by the reinsurance and losses on investments.

-Maintain a minimum paid-up capital stock, in accordance with the minimum paid-up capital requirements for each insurance line of business or operation issued by the SHCP each year.
+Maintain a minimum paid-up capital stock, in accordance with the minimum paid-up capital requirements for each insurance line of business or operation issued by the CNSF each year.

-The following are the minimum paid-in capital requirements (determined by the SHCP for 2014), for each line of business:
+The following are the approximate minimum paid-in capital requirements applicable for 2016 expressed in Mexican pesos, for each line of business:

 Accidents and health: